How to Make a Low Budget Movie or Short Film

 It is the single dumbest mistake you could make.
 There might be scenarios where the camera rental works out to be more than the purchase, but in that case you can still save money by finding a cinematographer who owns a camera.

 Let’s face it, humans are primed to buy stuff, sometimes for no damn reason.
-So it’s easy to buy a camera, but it doesn’t take you closer to making your movie.
-Just like buying a race car doesn’t take you anywhere near winning a race or even being able to race.
+So it’s easy to buy a camera.
+However, having a camera doesn’t take you any closer to making your movie; just like buying a race car doesn’t take you anywhere near winning a race or even being able to finish a race.

 I’ve seen countless examples of filmmakers who won’t pay peanuts to a cinematographer with a camera, but somehow insist on buying their own camera.
 I’ve done it myself, I’m sorry to say, so I know how powerful the impulse is.
-I also know I was wrong and dumb, and I hope hearing it from me makes a difference.
+I also know I was wrong and dumb, and I hope hearing it from me makes a difference to you.

 I made my first short film with a Digital 8 camera.
 It was an embarrassment, but today, about 18 years later, it doesn’t really matter.
-What I remember most are the things I learned, the friends I made, and the fact that I got it done on a zero budget – except for lunch and the auto rickshaw fare.
+What I remember most are the things I learned, the friends I made, and the fact that I got it done on a tiny budget.

 I was able to do this because of my next tip: